smaclell/smaclell.github.io/_drafts/figuring-out-flaky-tests.md

 ===============================================================================

 Chris recommended to confirm whether the test had intermittent issues alone.
 He had a simple trick to repeat the test multiple times.
-Add the [Repeat][TODO] attribute to the test.
+Add the [Repeat][repeat] attribute to the test.

 This would essentially run the test 1000 times in a loop.
-If the test had problems then this would easily show them.
+If any test run fails then the test fails.
+If the test had problems alone then this would easily show them.
 Otherwise we would have to continue looking elsewhere.

 The test passed with flying colours.
 The search continued for other tests which would have caused it to fail.